Al Kasha: Accolades

-The songwriting duo twice won the Academy Award for Best Song: for "The Morning After" from The Poseidon Adventure in 1973 and "We May Never Love Like This Again" from The Towering Inferno in 1975, both made famous by Maureen McGovern.
+The songwriting duo twice won the Academy Award for Best Original Song: for "The Morning After" from The Poseidon Adventure in 1973 and "We May Never Love Like This Again" from The Towering Inferno in 1975, both made famous by Maureen McGovern.
 They also received two more Academy Award nominations for their work in the 1977 Disney film Pete's Dragon, for Best Song Score as well as Best Song ("Candle On The Water," sung by Helen Reddy).

 Along with Hirschhorn, Kasha also received two Tony nominations (one for Copperfield and the other for Seven Brides for Seven Brothers), two Grammy nominations, an Emmy, four Golden Globe nominations, and a People's Choice Award.
 They also composed the theme song to the short-lived 1990s game show The Challengers.

 Later years

 Kasha wrote three books: If They Ask You Can Write A Song, Notes On Broadway, and his autobiography, Reaching The Morning After.

 Kasha was married to Ceil Kasha and had a daughter, Dana Kasha-Cohen.
 He suffered with Parkinson's disease in his latter years.

 Kasha died on September 14, 2020, at the age of 83.